Tuesday 12 November 1940

 - Army attack on Gibraltar and, if necessary, Portugal;

-- Closure of the Straits of Gibraltar, and operations in the Canary Islands, Cape Verde Islands, Madeira and Azores.
+- Closure of the Straits of Gibraltar, and operations in the Canary Islands, Cape Verde Islands, Madeira, and Azores.

 Fuhrer Directive 18 is notable for its lengthy treatment of operations with virtually no chance of occurring - Operation Felix and follow-up operations dependent upon it - and the short shrift it gives to truly monumental and looming issues - invasions of England and the Soviet Union.
 Fantastically, Hitler issues this order on the very day that Soviet Foreign Minister Molotov arrives in Berlin, revealing that Hitler expects nothing from those talks.
 In the event, the operations mentioned in Directive 18 that are never carried out make a whole lot more sense than the ones in it which do take place.

-Separately, Adolf Hitler notices that his staff is making contingency plans to secure Molotov in an air raid shelter in case of RAF attack (plans which come in quite handy).
+Separately, Adolf Hitler notices that his staff is making contingency plans to secure Molotov in an air raid shelter in case of an RAF attack (plans which come in quite handy).
 This sets him to thinking.
 He decides that he has no protection himself in the Reich Chancellery.
 He directs that plans be drawn up for a personal command bunker behind the Chancellery - which would become known as the Fuhrer Bunker.

 US Military: U.S. Secretary of the Navy William “Frank” Knox asks his Special Naval Observer in London, Rear Admiral Robert L. Ghormley, to find out more details about the successful Royal Navy raid on Taranto.
 Everyone in the US military is extremely happy about the raid and the effectiveness of torpedo destruction of fleets at anchor in fortified harbors.
-The Japanese are also quite interested in the technical aspects of the raid, and will let the Americans know how much on 7 December 1941.
+The Japanese are also quite interested in the technical aspects of the raid and will let the Americans know how much on 7 December 1941.
 This goes into the special file marked "Be careful what you wish for."

 Heavy cruiser USS Louisville departs from Buenos Aires, Argentina for Santos, Brazil on its "Show the Flag" mission.